josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 1: Summarize delays by airport

-1. Open your Azure Databricks workspace and navigate to your user folder where your first two lab files are located
+1. Open your Azure Databricks workspace and navigate to your user folder where your first two lab files are located.

-2. Select the down-arrow next to your user account name, then select **Create** --> **Notebook**
+2. Select the down-arrow next to your user account name, then select **Create** --> **Notebook**.

     ![Screenshot showing notebook creation](media/databricks-create-user-notebook.png 'Create Notebook')